 - Do salt water gargling – A pinch of salt mixed in lukewarm water can be used to rinse your mouth.
 This would help get rid of any infection inside the mouth, while also reducing inflammation.
 Repeat this a few times during the day.

 - Apply a hot pack – Just like a cold compress, hot packs are also great for reducing swelling and pain in toothaches.
 You can actually make a hot pack for yourself by filling a sock with rice and placing it in the microwave for a few minutes.
-Then apply the hot sock to see results for yourself.
+Then apply the hot sock to see the results for yourself.

 - Acupressure works – This ancient healing technique is known to reduce pain in the tooth by triggering the release of endorphins from the body.
 Acupressure would involve pressing certain specific pressure points in your body connected to oral health.

 - Clove oil is the best – Clove has well-researched benefits in pain reduction.
-Therefore, for tooth pain too, you may apply a few drops on to the affected area.
+Therefore, for tooth pain too, you may apply a few drops to the affected area.
 Use a cotton dab to apply properly.
 Clove consists of eugenol which acts as a natural antiseptic.

 The above remedies might help provide relief, but if the pain persists, don’t ignore it.
-Consult the best dentists in Glendale at Smile Makeover of LA at the earliest convenience.
+Consult the best dentists in Glendale at Smile Makeover of LA at your earliest convenience.
 They would do a thorough examination before suggesting appropriate treatment.
 You may call on 1-818-578-2324 or contact us to book an appointment.